zpjlove/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 test.
-Creating a new branch 'dev'
+Creating a new branch is quick & simple.